Earth/Cybertech Sourcebook: Reception

 In Issue 19 of The Games Machine (June 1989), John Woods thought most of this book was just okay, but called the 14-page chapter about cybertech "The supplement's most exciting part" and hoped GDW would release more material about this part of the game.
 Overall, he warned that "Like most of the 2300 AD add-ons, this supplement's emphasis is on ideas for referees to develop further rather than instant action-packed material."
 He concluded, "There’s plenty here to keep players happy, and with a little referee work and some judicious borrowing from book and film sources, it should provide dozens of adventures for any group, with the Cyberpunk rules adding quite literally a new dimension to roleplaying!
 Strongly recommended."

 In the May 1989 edition of Games International (Issue 5), Paul Mason liked the layout of the book, although he felt some of the art was substandard.
 He also commented that several geographical errors "undermines the authority of the background material."
-Mason found the usefulness of the book to vary chapter by chgapter.
+Mason found the usefulness of the book to vary chapter by chapter.
 He thought descriptions of nations in 2300 "were not the most riveting reading" and "don't enhance the usefulness of the book as a tool to run a cyberpunk game", found the chapter on cybertech "quite sophisticated", but said the chapter on cyberspace was "quite superficial".
 He concluded that the book "is excellent value for 2300 referees who wish to inject a dose of cyberpunk into their campaign.
 If you don't already play 2300, you probably won't find it too useful."